xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 Particularly, on the lack of relevance of the notion of "interval-rate" if we don't specify the traffic structure (let's move the discussion on the sampled traffic rate
 To make everything simpler, it will help we start quantifying

-In a follow up post, we will perform stress and performance test on Netflow to illustrate all this, stay tuned.
+In a follow up post, we will perform stress and performance test on Netflow to illustrate all this.
+Stay tuned.

-Acknowledgements: Thanks a lot to the following people who helped preparing this article.
+Acknowledgements: Thanks a lot to the following engineers who helped preparing this article.
-Benoit Mercier des Rochettes, Thierry Quiniou, Serge Krier, Frederic Cuiller, Hari Baskar Sivasamy,
+Benoit Mercier des Rochettes, Thierry Quiniou, Serge Krier, Frederic Cuiller, Hari Baskar Sivasamy, Jisu Bhattacharya